 Strong Ladies in Technology

 Women have accomplished so much in such a short amount of time.
-I have many powerful and passionate female friends who are advocates, thought leaders, and positive influences on society. @GirlMeetsGeeks and @Jenna_ice are just a couple of the inspiring women I know.
-They motivate me to refrain from thinking about the hurdles and think about the finish line.
+I have many powerful and passionate female friends who are advocates, thought leaders, and positive influences in society. @GirlMeetsGeeks is one of the most inspiring women.
+She motivates me to refrain from thinking about the hurdles and think about the finish line.
 I am so glad to know them and thankful for their passion.

 To the advocates of this world, especially the women, it’s a hard road to walk.
 Thank you for walking it and walking it hard.